 Damson Parfait with Olive Oil and Thyme Sable

-The TM31 is the best machine for the job when making purees.
-The smooth and ultra fine results deliver a puree with quadruple the impact in flavour.
+In my opinion the thermomix is the best machine for the job when making purees.
+The smooth and ultra smooth results deliver a puree with quadruple the impact in flavour.
 The incredibly fast rotation of the blades which work at four different angles means that the job gets done in a fraction of the time and prevents bruising and oxidisation of the produce, hence the extension and expansion of flavour.
 Cooking directly in the TM bowl not only saves time at all different levels but also saves in resources and your yield is greater as you do not need to transfer the same ingredients twice or three times over.
 When I think in Thermomix terms I think in seconds not minutes, this reflects the speed that it operates at.

 The discovery that I do not need to cut and stone the damsons was a serious time saving find.
 The trick to prevent the puree from being bitter is to make sure you use the reverse blade setting at a very low speed.
 The blades will only be used to stir the damsons whilst cooking the puree, you are left with a puree packed with pectin.
 All you need to do is pass the puree through a fine sieve and then discard the stones.
 Easy!